potaytows/JonggyOwnerSide/README.md

 # Jongy Owner-Side
-This is an owner-side application for Jongy
+This is an owner-side application for Jonggy

 ## Contributors